nhood-org/nhood-engine/README.md

 - `nhood-engine-matrix-performance` containing core engine performance tests
 - `nhood-engine-test-utils` containing test utilities

+## Usage examples

+There is a couple of examples implemented as ready-to-run unit tests.
+You can it in `nhood-engine-examples` module.

+Currently, the following use-cases are covered:

+- DataFinder is used to resolve 30 of cities closest to Cracow considering its geographical coordinates.
+- DataFinder is used to resolve a planet with the characteristics similar to the characteristics of the Earth.

 ## Technology

 Library is based on pure Java 8 with minimal possible amount of dependencies.